 The air in my mother’s attic smelled of mothballs and dusty clothing.
 Boxes decorated the floors like forgotten building blocks, while spiders’ webbing, substituting for lace, hanged above dingy windows.
 It was a far cry from the airy wonderland where I spent rainy afternoons during my childhood.
 The visit wasn’t planned, not really.
-Mama’s health was declining, and on a whim she invited me one weekend to take what I wanted of my childhood memories before the remaining loot was donated or thrown away.
+Mama’s health was declining.
+On a whim, she invited me one weekend to take what I wanted of my childhood memories before the remaining loot was donated or thrown away.

 I fought the smile that was tickling the corners of my mouth.
-“Umm…that would be Chelle.”
+“Um… that would be Chelle.”

 Jonathan stared at my face incredulously, looking for answers.
 “And that’s who?
 The chick ain’t got no head.”